emma-lewis/Retail_Data/README.md

 # Retail Data Cost Analysis

 This repository showcases a retail cost analysis workflow using the UCI Online Retail dataset.
-It combines a Python data processing script with an embedded Tableau dashboard to provide insights into product and vendor cost metrics.
+It combines a Python data processing script with an embedded Tableau dashboard and a margin recovery script to provide insights into product and vendor cost metrics.

 ## Project Structure